Start a Conversation

 Toiletries:

-What to Put in Your Backpack:
+What to put in your backpack:

 If you have any more questions or need further clarification, feel free to ask!

 The 5-Day Short Inca Trail with Lares Trek offers an unforgettable adventure through remote Andean landscapes and rich Inca history.
 Combining the less-traveled Lares Trek 5 Days with a section of the classic Inca Trail, this journey provides a unique mix of cultural encounters in the Lares Valley and an iconic visit to Machu Picchu.
-The Lares Trek 5 Days with Short Inca Trail is perfect for travelers seeking a blend of nature, culture, and history.
+The 5 day Lares Trek with Short Inca Trail is perfect for travelers seeking a blend of nature, culture, and history.

 During the 5-Day Lares Trek, daytime temperatures can range from 10°C to 20°C (50°F to 68°F), depending on altitude and season.
 The days can feel warm under the Andean sun, but it’s important to be prepared for rapid weather changes, especially at high altitudes.